cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - Do you want to keep collecting icons and how do you want to share them?

-- Which icons are your top 5 icons that you use again and again in sketch notes?
+- Which icons are your top 5 icons that you use again and again in Sketchnotes?

 - How satisfied are you with them?